Custodial deaths in India: A toxic play of power and class | DW | 19.11.2021

 "Going by the recent reports, even the privileged are not spared third-degree treatment," he added.

-Yet another disturbing aspect of custodial deaths is that at least two in three prisoners in India are from social groups that the government officially classifies as Scheduled Castes, Scheduled Tribes or Other Backwards Classes, according to prison data.
+However, they would seem to be in the minority of those suffering police mistreatment.
+Another disturbing aspect of custodial deaths, according to prison data, is that at least two in three prisoners in India are from social groups that the government officially classifies as Scheduled Castes, Scheduled Tribes or Other Backwards Classes.

-In many cases, those from marginalized castes and poorer sections of society were usually on the receiving end and more likely to get tortured than people who had financial or political influence.
+In other words, those from marginalized castes and poorer sections of society are much more likely to be on the receiving end of police violence and to be tortured than people who have financial or political influence.

 NCAT analysis showed that 125 people who died in custody in 2019 belonged to the poor and marginalized communities.
 They included 13 from Dalit — a name given to people belonging to the lowest caste in India — and tribal communities, while 15 others were Muslims.